 The Polk County Housing Continuum is seeking nominations of individuals who have overcome challenges to move from homelessness to hope.
-Successful nominees will be recognized at the seventh annual Opening Doors Awards Ceremony on November 15, 2017 at the downtown Des Moines Marriott Hotel.
+Successful nominees will be recognized at the annual Opening Doors Awards Ceremony on November 20, 2019 at Curate.
 The successful award recipients and the nominating agencies both will be recognized and will receive monetary awards at the luncheon.

-Recipients will be recognized in four categories: youth, single adult, family, and Veteran.
+Recipients may be recognized in categories.
+Past categories have included: youth, single adult, family, and Veteran.
 Nominees must have experienced homelessness and successfully overcome various challenges to move toward self-sufficiency.
 For example nominees may have overcome barriers in areas such as education, employment/income, secure housing, and/or attaining positive community engagement.

 Submission of a complete and legible online application or application packet is the sole responsibility of the nominator.
 Applications that are missing information will not be considered for review.
 To ensure that the selection committee has adequate time to consider all applications, no application will be accepted after the deadline.

-The nominators of the successful award recipients will be notified by phone and or email no later than August 14, 2017.
-Interviews and filming for the 2017 recipient documentary will begin shortly thereafter.
+The nominators of the successful award recipients will be notified by phone and or email no later than August 5, 2019.
+Interviews and filming for the documentary will begin shortly thereafter.

 Judging Process and Criteria